Sundman figures it out!

 The words dieri and oualo (‘jeery’ and ‘wallo’) refer to two kinds of soil and the two kinds of agriculture that go with them.
 Dieri soils are sandy and rely on rain (or irrigation) to grow crops.
 Oualo soils are clayey; they form the flood plain of the Senegal River.
 After the annual flood recedes, oualo soil forms a hard crust that prevents water from evaporating.
 This soil can support crops that grow for months without being watered.

-During the drought the floods still came to Fanaye because the headwaters are a thousand miles to the south, in hills and jungles where the rains had not stopped.
+During the drought the floods still came to Fanaye because the headwaters were a thousand miles to the south, in hills and jungles where the rains had not stopped.
 In normal times, when there was rain, the farmers of Fanaye would grow millet and squash and melons in the dieri soil.
 But during the drought none of that grew.
 In the oualo they grew sorghum and beans.
-When I was there, most of those crops that grew in the oualo were destroyed by the pests I mentioned earlier — locusts, birds, rats, birds.
+When I was there, most of those crops that grew in the oualo were destroyed by the pests I mentioned earlier — locusts, fungi, birds, rats.
 Even wild boars.

 Cowboys and Indians